Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

-- [EDITOR] More heavily restrict the data that ccn be written in fields to prevent movesets from breaking 1.0.23 Hotfix: [EDITOR] Fixed edition of indexes that could equal -1 1.0.24 Hotfix: [EDITOR] Fixed edition of pushbacks, cancel extras, voiceclips, reaction list datas
+- [EDITOR] More heavily restrict the data that ccn be written in fields to prevent movesets from breaking 1.0.23 Hotfix: [EDITOR] Fixed edition of indexes that could equal -1 1.0.24 Hotfix: [EDITOR] Fixed edition of pushbacks, cancel extras, voiceclips, reaction list datas 1.0.25 Hotfix: [EXPORTER] Fixed export of some rare specific anims that was corrupted after v1.0.8

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---